Resources for SEND specialists

 Unbox Your Future resource

-These resources are taken from the Leicester and Leicestershire Enterprise Partnership Unbox Your Future pilot project targeting 1,500 NEET or Unknown Young People.
+These resources are taken from the Leicester and Leicestershire Business and Skills Partnership’s Unbox Your Future programme, a reimagined workplace experience model.

 Transition Guide from Primary to Secondary: enhancing careers education and supporting parental engagement